This is a past event

 Presented with the Kvistad Foundation

 NEXUS is widely recognized as one of the most influential percussion ensembles to have emerged in the post-war period and after 52 years this will be their farewell concert.
-NEXUS is especially excited to be joined at the concert by their long time collaborators and friends Paul Winter, Henrique Eisenmann and Steve Reich.
+NEXUS is especially excited to be joined at the concert by their long time collaborators and friends Paul Winter, and Henrique Eisenmann.
 The New York Times has called NEXUS “the high priests of the percussion world” and Steve Reich says, “probably the most acclaimed percussion group on earth.”
 NEXUS is in the Percussion Hall of Fame (along with Ringo Starr) and toured extensively, participating in over 60 international festivals, 4 times at the Kennedy Center, twice at the BBC Proms (Royal Albert Hall), 5 times in Carnegie Hall.
 The group is made up of four master percussionists internationally revered for virtuosity, innovation and extraordinary music out of the broadest array of percussion instruments imaginable.
 Their original compositions and arrangements, high-end commissions from Pulitzer prize-winners Steve Reich and Ellen Taafe Zwillich, Grammy-winner Libby Larsen, and Japanese master Toru Takemitsu, and famed collaborations with the likes of Canadian Brass, Kronos Quartet, and Richard Stoltzman, have created repertoire ranging from novelty ragtime and haunting African rhythms through award-winning improvised film music and ground-breaking compositions.
 The four members have all won Grammy Awards and the group was nominated for a Canadian Juno Award.
 Especially renowned for improvisational skill, NEXUS created the music for the National Film Board’s award-winning Inside Time, and the chilling score for the Academy Award-winning feature-length documentary The Man Who Skied Down Everest.
 NEXUS wishes to acknowledge the generous support of Pearl/Adams and the Canada Council for the Arts. and the Canada Council for the Arts.

 Paul Winter has toured the world, performing over 3,000 concerts in 52 countries.
 With his music, he has found a means to connect people to a sense of place, promote relatedness to the larger community of life, and assist groups supporting local cultural and biological diversity.
 Hundreds of his benefit concerts and various compositions have served environmental causes in a range of countries, including Russia, Brazil, Israel, Japan, and Spain.
 He has produced 53 albums for his Living Music label, seven of which have won Grammy Awards.
 In recognition of musical and ecological work, he has received a Global 500 Award from the United Nations, the Joseph Wood Krutch Medal from the United States Humane Society, the Peace Abbey’s Courage of Conscience Award, the Spirit of the City Award presented at New York’s Cathedral of St John the Divine, and an honorary Doctorate of Music from the University of Hartford.